linguistics/linguistics.github.io/ASOL.md

 ## TLS

 TLS, the Texas Linguistics Society, is an annual, linguistics-only, graduate student conference.
+It runs for two (Saturday-Sunday) or three (Friday-Sunday) days.
+Though the date varies, lately it's been late October / early November.

 * There are three or four people on this committee.
 Maybe even five.
 Two would be pretty difficult.
 This is one of the more demanding committees.
-* It takes place over two or three days—a weekend—and though the date has varied, lately it's been late October / early November.
 * Generally, there are two or three keynotes.
-One or two these are from UT Austin, as funding allows.
+One or two of these are from UT Austin, as funding allows.
 * More information can be found on the [TLS GitHub pages](https://github.com/linguistics/tls)